 Expect around a four-figure quote for a small, professionally designed website.
 The most expensive website redesigns might land as high as the low six figures, while the least expensive will cost three figures.

-How to Go About a Website Redesign
+How to Redesign Your Website

 When you speak to a designer, make sure you have a few core ideas in mind.
 Do you need faster load times?
 Less clutter?
 Every designer needs a little direction.
 The last thing either of you want is a new website that doesn't fix the old one's problems.